-Although physicians would like you to believe that the best way to protect yourself from the flu is by getting a flu vaccination, it’s simply not true.
+Although many physicians believe that the best way to protect yourself from the flu is by getting a flu vaccination, I don’t agree.
 Flu shot effectiveness is not 100 percent, so even if you get the vaccine, there’s still a chance you can still get sick.
-Here’s why: The flu shot’s formula is based on the three or four biggest strains that circulated around the world during the previous flu season.
+Reason being, the flu shot’s formula is based on the three or four biggest strains that circulated around the world during the previous flu season.
 Thus, the experts can’t be sure that the vaccine will always work perfectly in the current season.

 From my observation over the years those who have gotten shots experience colds and flu as much as people who have passed on them.
-Moreover, the research I’ve read clearly indicates that flu shot effectiveness is not all that it’s hyped to be.
+Moreover, the research I’ve read clearly indicates that flu shot is not very effective.
 A 2014 review involving 90 studies and more than 9 million people concluded that flu shots, “have a very modest effect in reducing influenza symptoms and working days lost in the general population…” The CDC estimated flu shot efficacy for the 2017 to 2018 flu season was 38 percent, and last year’s 2018 to 2019 flu shot was only 29 percent effective.

-If you are at very high risk of serious complications from the flu, then a flu shot may be right for you.
+If you are at very high risk of serious complications from the flu, then a flu, or even pneumonia, shot may be right for you.
 But for the majority of the population, taking other measures to prevent flu and colds can be just as effective—oftentimes even more effective—than getting vaccinated, should you choose not to get a flu shot.

 Prevent Cold or Flu by Strengthening Your Natural Defenses